nbicocchi/learn-java-core/assets/slides/E8 - Java NIO.md

 ---

 ### java.nio.file.Path
-A Java `Path` instance represents a *path* in the file system.
+A `Path` instance represents a *path* in the file system.
 A path can point to either a file or a directory.
 A path can be absolute or relative.

-The fully qualified name of the Java `Path` interface is `java.nio.file.Path`.

-In many ways the `java.nio.file.Path` interface is similar to the [`java.io.File`](https://jenkov.com/java-io/file.html) class, but there are some minor differences.
+In many ways the `java.nio.file.Path` interface is similar to the `java.io.File` class, but there are some minor differences.

-You create a `Path` instance using a static method in the `Paths` class named `Paths.get()`.
+You can create a `Path` instance using a static method in the `Paths` class named `Paths.get()`.

 ```
 import java.nio.file.Path;